When it comes to big drone names, none are more synonymous with quality than DJI. Then…

 Even freezing cold temperatures can suck up battery life, causing your drone to suddenly crash.
 The heat puts pressure on electronics, causing them to overheat and fail.
 It’s better to keep your drone out of very hot weather for this reason.

-Now that you know to avoid flying your drone, you can make smarter decisions that can extend the life of your UAV.
+Now that you know when to avoid flying your drone, you can make smarter decisions that can extend the life of your UAV.
 Best of luck!